-In recent years, the number of people who seek professional support on their psychedelic journeys has grown dramatically for many reasons including:
+In recent years, the number of people who seek professional support on their psychedelic journeys has grown dramatically for many reasons, including:

 Thankfully, as researchers and media outlets continue to publish promising data about the benefits of psychedelics, more people are "coming out of the closet" with their experiences as fear of backlash and stigmatization diminishes.
-However, for obvious reasons, most underground guides prefer to remain anonymous.
+However, for obvious reasons, many underground guides prefer to remain anonymous.

-If you are searching for medicine and/or a guide, therapist, or retreat, please understand that those who seem to have the necessary experience and knowledge to support you on your journey may be in high demand.
+If you are searching for plant medicine or a psychedelic guide, therapist, or retreat, understand that those who seem to have the necessary experience and knowledge to support you on your journey may be in high demand.

 The goal is to minimize the potential of unpleasant and painful surprises during your journey and to maximize the probability of having a positive experience.
-The safer you feel, the more able you are to surrender to the process, thereby increasing the chances of a safe and healing journey.
+The safer you feel, the more able you are to surrender to the process, thereby increasing the chances of a safe and healing experience.